yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 {{< imgdisplay src="images/486-wfw311-graphics.jpg" width="500" >}}

-Extra drivers from Cirrus Logic has to be installed in order to attain higher resolutions over the default VGA 640x480.
+A driver from Cirrus Logic has to be installed in order to attain higher resolutions over the default VGA 640x480.

 I could not get any resolution at 1024x768 to work as the LCD monitor I used seems to have problems with the refresh rate so I'm stuck at 800x600.